johnbywater/quantdsl/README.md

 assert 8 < results.fair_value.mean() < 10, results.fair_value.mean()
 ```

-### Library of models
+### Library of contract models

-Quant DSL source code for the library power plant model `quantdsl.lib.powerplant2`, as used in the example
+Here is a copy of the Quant DSL source code for the power plant model `quantdsl.lib.powerplant2`, as used in the
-above.
+example above.
+There are other models in the library of models under `quantdsl.lib`.
+Please feel free to propose
+additions and improvements to this library of models.

 ```python
 from quantdsl.semantics import Choice, Lift, Market, TimeDelta, Wait, inline